konsumer/torrentai/README.md

 docker compose up -d
 ```

+## ideas

 The eventual goal is to make more example-combinations of services, so you can use it however you want, but I built it for my setup (ollama/plex/bitmagnet/qtorrent) first.

-With each of these services, I was already using them, and wanted their webui/etc to manage externally, but I'd like to also have a minimal configuration that doesn't need much else other than itself (use TMDB, inline LLM, do it's own DHT-scraping/torrent-downloading/etc.)
+With each of these services, I was already using them, and wanted their webui/etc to manage externally, but I'd like to also have a minimal configuration that doesn't need much else other than itself (use TMDB directly, inline LLM, do it's own DHT-scraping/torrent-downloading/etc.)

-This project should be able to replace what sonarr/radarr/etc do, in terms of finding torrents & triggering downloads, and gets rid of a lot of overlap (each needs sources & torrent-client and other things configured.)
-I'd like to implement many source/download adapters, so this project can be used similarly (use rss feeds and other torrent-search things) but we have a slightly differnt goals.
+This project should be able to replace what sonarr/radarr/etc do, in terms of finding torrents & triggering downloads, and gets rid of a lot of overlap (each needs sources & torrent-client and tons of other things configured.)
+I'd like to implement many source/download adapters, so this project can be used similarly (use RSS feeds and other torrent-search things.)